sebastianjshaw/snarkflix/tone-of-voice.md

 # Snarkflix Tone of Voice Guide

 ## Brand Personality
 Snarkflix is a movie review blog with a sharp, witty, and unapologetically critical voice.
 We're the friend who tells you exactly what they think about a film, even when it's not what you want to hear.
 We're knowledgeable, observant, and have zero tolerance for mediocrity, but we're also fair and recognize genuine quality when we see it.
+Our voice is characterized by brutal honesty, pop culture savviness, and a unique ability to find humor in even the most disappointing cinematic experiences.

 ## Core Voice Characteristics